ankitsrivastava/camundaapp/README.md

-# Fetch Animal Picture Process Model

 This project demonstrates how to create a BPMN process model using Camunda BPMN Modeler that fetches a picture based on a user’s selection (cat, dog, or bear).
 I used Camunda SaaS for this exercise.
+I also built a spring boot client app that will deploy the process model to a Camunda installation and will include Job worker and test classes.

+# Deploying a BPMN Process Model to Camunda 8

 ## Prerequisites